 Middle school students write narrative (story), expository (informational), persuasive, and descriptive texts.
 They are introduced to biographical and autobiographical narratives.
 Poetry and research papers are incorporated in the writing curriculum.
 Students are taught to deliver focused, coherent presentations that convey ideas clearly and concisely.
 Reading and writing skills are strengthened by use of technology.

 Science in the middle school is charged with inquiry and discovery.
 The scientific method is developed and mastered through challenging lab projects.
 Students focus on the nature of science and technology, scientific thinking, and the three branches of science (physical, life, and earth).
 Also, middle school students explore patterns in science using models and the mathematical world with its relationship to science.
 Historical perspectives are introduced for students to gain understanding of how the scientific world operates.
-All middle school students are exposed to robotics on a weekly basis.
-This is embedded in the middle school science program and enhanced by volunteers from Patuxent Naval Air Station.

 The Archdiocese of Washington’s Academic Standards for religion are organized around 6 Key Elements that include the Knowledge of Faith, Liturgical Education, Moral Formation, Prayer, Education for Living in the Christian Community, and Evangelization and Apostolic Life.
 Grade 6 Students focus on the Old Testament and learn how the Church is rooted in the signs and symbols of the Old Testament.
 Grade 7 students focus on the New Testament and the life and teachings of Christ, the role of the Holy Spirit as a guiding force in the life of the church, the role of the apostles and our mission as Christians.
 Students in Grade 8 focus on the Church History and the role of the Holy Spirit in the Church and in our lives as we are called to be disciples.
+8th Graders also prepare for the Sacrament of Confirmation, which they receive in their respective parishes.

 Our Specials classes are designed to enrich our students’ learning environment.
 This is achieved through cooperation between all teachers that work with our Middle School students.
 Special projects, performances, and holiday tributes are coordinated with the overarching goal of providing our students with opportunities to experience differentiated instruction.